 Emergency telephones are located throughout the Milton campus.
 They can be identified by the blue light directly above them.
-The telephones are simple to operate and may be used as either a direct line to the Public Safety or as a campus phone.
+The telephones are simple to operate and may be used as a direct line to the Public Safety or may be utilized as a campus phone.
+(See Appendix on page 68 for locations)

 To operate in an emergency, simply press the "emergency" button at the lower right corner of the panel.
 You will hear a dial-tone and then dialing.
-The call will ring directly to a Public Safety dispatcher and the call will be taken as an emergency service request.
+The call will ring directly to a Public Safety Dispatcher and the call will be taken as an emergency service request.